CamilleSantaniello/Risk-Assessment-Magellanic-Rockhopper-penguins-IDLE/README.md

   - Spatial analysis, including gls models and post-hoc tests

 2- RawData:
-  - One example file for Magellanic penguin in 2014
+  - One example file for one individual Magellanic penguin in 2014

-3- Rasters: (Chl-a concentration could not be uploaded here)
+3- Rasters: (Chl-a concentration raster could not be uploaded here)
   - fisheries activity in December 2014
   - Maritime traffic in December 2014
   - SSTA in December 2014